Healthcare Ethics Certification Examination Content Outline and Item Development

 - Offer recommendations

-- Did you apply ethical principles/frameworks which help address the central ethical question(s)?
+- Does your analysis apply ethical principles/frameworks that help address the central ethical questions in ethics consultations?

 - Create a respectful and trusting environment